nigeljorda/Trackingscripts/README.md

-# Tracking Scripts for Letterboxd and Simkl
+# Tracking Scripts for Letterboxd, Trakt and Simkl

 ## Overview

-This repository provides various Python scripts to manage your watch history and lists across **Letterboxd** and **Simkl** platforms.
+This repository provides various Python scripts to manage your watch history and lists across **Letterboxd**, **Trakt** and **Simkl** platforms.
 The tools support exporting and importing lists, tracking histories, and comparing movie collections across users or lists.

 ## Requirements